kellyannmcnamara01/bolier-wp/README.md

 When naming the svg files you upload makesure you **do not** include the name icon in the file name.
 Icomoon will automatically add the word `icon-` infront of every icon.

 Additionally, to make sure that icons are accessible it is **required** to add `role="img"` to the `<i>` tag.

+---

+## Admin Editor Font Sizes
+To adjust the font sizes that are set defaults within the admin editor/page builder go to `includes/setup.php` and adjust the  `add_theme_support -> editor-font-sizes`.
+Make sure they align with the styles in the `typography.scss` file.